This is the second post in a five-part series.

 I immediately dumped all of it into a website and by early 2010 we were up and running.
 Somewhere toward the end of 2009 I had a lead on three potential trips.
 One to Kenya, where my best friend was a missionary.
-One to Uganda, to a new school I got connected to when their missionary came to Bethlehem asking for support.
+One to Uganda, to a new school I got connected to when its missionary came to Bethlehem asking for support.
 The last one was to Tunisia, to be led by a board member.

-With a website, recognizable board members and the name of Bethlehem Baptist Church
+With a website, recognizable board members, and the name of Bethlehem Baptist Church

 endorsing what I was doing, I emailed seminaries letting them know of our existence in the hope of recruiting some of their students.
-It worked, and in the summer of 2010 I led a team to Kenya with two couples from Covenant Seminary, a former missionary (now on staff), a young man desiring to be in ministry and a church planter.
+It worked, and in the summer of 2010 I led a team to Kenya with two couples from Covenant Seminary, a former missionary (now on staff), a young man desiring to be in ministry, and a church planter.
 The first night half the team slept on the floor of my house and we ate my wife’s awesome spaghetti together.
 When in Kenya we taught theological foundations to pastors from the Anglican diocese and Pentecostal pastors in various slums.
 I was the leader and mentor.
-When I was gone my wife processed all the donations.
+While I was gone, my wife processed all the donations.

 When I returned I spent 8 days at home and then turned around and led a trip to Uganda.
 I even left the team 5 days early to get back in time for my friend's wedding.
 He now serves on the board.

 Training Leaders International was launched.
 Of course, the devil hates me and while I am not one to identify whether the devil is involved in anything, it’s hard not to believe he was after me, restrained by the gracious leash of God.